agsb/f2u/README.md

   parameter stack is 18 words, return stack is 18 words;
   terminal input buffer is 72 bytes, scratch-pad is 24 bytes, hold is 16 bytes;
   all buffers ends in \0
+  still interrupts can't be nested, SREG breaks.

 # Notes

-  1. primitives (Leaf) routine does not do any call or jump.
-Compound (Twig) routines do.
+  1. primitive (Leaf) routine does not do any calls.
+Compound (Twig) routines could do.
   2. index routines counts downwards until 0, ever, exact as C: for (; n != 0 ; n--) { ~~~ }
   3. no bounds check, none.
   4. compare bytes: COMPARE return FALSE or TRUE, only;